-A tax deduction for your travel expenses is one of the most underutilized tax deductions by small business owners today!
+A write-off for your travel expenses is one of the most underutilized tax deductions by small business owners today!

-Making sure our travel has a ‘business purpose’ is critical.
+Making sure our travel has a “business purpose” is critical.
 It’s a perfect opportunity for business owners to take a great tax write-off.
 In fact, even properly planned holiday travel can generate a significant tax deduction for our travel expenses.
-This includes visiting family or going to our special/romantic locations around the U.S. or the world.
+This can include visiting family or going to our special/romantic locations around the U.S. or the world.
+However, in order to claim this deduction there are some rules.

 Travel Deduction Rules

-Travel expenses are 100% deductible when traveling for business.
+Travel expenses are 100% deductible when traveling for business, Meaning you are able to write-off travel expenses.
 These include expenses for the following:

 - Hotel and Airbnb